 For larger floor areas or areas of textured tiles the use of a rotary scrubbing machine is recommended (machines should not be used at speeds in excess of 450rpm).
 The choice of brush type is very important.
-Asorphil: The choice of brush type is very important.
 Union mix brushes are suitable for light washing and scrubbing, polypropylene brushes are suitable where dirt deposits are especially heavy.
-The cleaning solution should remain on the floor for 5 to 15 minutes (see manufacturers instructions) after which a secondary scrubbing action and clean mop or suction should be undertaken to remove the solution and dirt.
+The cleaning solution should remain on the floor for 5 to 15 minutes (see manufacturers instructions) after which a secondary scrubbing action and clean mop or suction should be undertaken to remove the solution and dirt

-High Pressure Cleaning

-Tiles seldom require the use of high-pressure cleaning.
+High Pressure Cleaning Tiles seldom require the use of high-pressure cleaning.
 Whilst the process will not damage the tiles care must be taken to avoid erosion of the grout.
 To minimise grout erosion ensure that the water beam is continually moved from side to side and not allowed to concentrate on the grouted joints.
 Water containing abrasives or steam cleaners should not be used on ceramic tiles.